 I was being recruited by just about every major Division I team including Maryland, North Carolina, and Syracuse.

-Major League lacrosse/USCLAI graduated from UMass in 1994.
+I graduated from UMass in 1994.
 The MLL did not have its inaugural season until 2001.
-I played my entire field lacrosse during those 6 years in what really was the pro league with bad uniforms (ha, ha).
-It was known as Club Lacrosse or more formally the United States Club Lacrosse Association (USCLA).
+I played my entire field lacrosse during those 6 years in what really was the pro league with bad uniforms (ha ha).
+It was known as Club Lacrosse or, more formally, the United States Club Lacrosse Association (USCLA).
 It was totally legit and the competition was as fierce as any MLL game, it just wasn’t formalized yet.
 I won two championships, one with the Mt.
 Washington Club and one with Long Island Lacrosse Club.
-Just to give you an idea, in the first Championship Game one of the best defenseman ever, Dave Pietramala covered me.
-In the second a few of my teammates were Hall of Famers, Gary Gait, Tom Marechek, and Todd Curry.
-During my 5 year MLL career I played four with the Bayhawks and one with the Boston Cannons.
+Just to give you an idea, in the first Championship Game, one of the best defenseman ever, Dave Pietramala, covered me.
+In the second, a few of my teammates were Hall of Famers, Gary Gait, Tom Marechek, and Todd Curry.
+During my 5 year MLL career, I played four with the Bayhawks and one with the Boston Cannons.
 I played in 3 championship games and was fortunate to win the MLL Championship in 2003.
 I have many incredible memories and was honored to compete against the top lacrosse athletes ever to play.

 Player Scouting Report

-Mark Millon is regarded as one of the top players to play the game, As a player Mark was recognized as a commanding offensive threat who possessed the whole package.
-Mark’s speed, quickness, vision, great stick skills, tremendous shot and accuracy both left handed and right made him deadly around the crease.
+Mark Millon is regarded as one of the top players to play the game, As a player, he was recognized as a commanding offensive threat who possessed the whole package.
+Mark’s speed, quickness, vision, great stick skills, tremendous shot, and accuracy both left- and right-handed made him deadly around the crease.
 His explosiveness and left-handed shot make him tough to defend – a big game player.